zy0114-sudo/SAGEGly/README.md

 The glycan information, coordinates, sequences, solvent-accessible surface area, and ESM parameters of GBPs and glycoproteins are available from Zenodo:https://zenodo.org/records/20037375.
 These files are required to run the embedding scripts.

-In addition, the processed embedding data are also available from Zenodo in the following directories:
+In addition, the processed embedding data are also available from Zenodo:https://zenodo.org/records/20037375 in the following directories:

 ```bash
 /glycan binding/train_npz